Notice

 Clinic Visits

-Your doctor will want to see you in a few days to several months after treatment.
+Your doctor will want to see you in a week to several months after treatment.
 You may need further treatment.
 This depends on your eye condition.

 When to Call